GraceLi14/Data-Visualization-Dashboards-SQL-Tableau-PowerBI/README.md

 The final component of this data visualization journey involves mastering Tableau.

-I aimed to explore industries related to micromobility, utilizing Tableau to visualize KPIs, trends, and categorizations similar to those critical in my field.
-By analyzing public data from these sectors, I sought to demonstrate how I could design impactful dashboards for business stakeholders.
+I aimed to explore bike and EV industries because they are related to micromobility.
+I can utilize Tableau to visualize KPIs, trends, and categorizations similar to those critical in my field.

 ### Steps:

-data.gov and kaggle
+For EV data, I used [this dataset](https://catalog.data.gov/dataset/electric-vehicle-population-data).

+For bike data, I used [this dataset](https://www.kaggle.com/datasets/prepinstaprime/europe-bike-store-sales).

+I then created a Tableau Public account and took a look at dashboards created by other users.

+I aimed to create impactful visualizations tailored for business stakeholders, utilizing proven methods that resonate within the micromobility industry.

 ### Outcome:
 [My Tableau Public](https://public.tableau.com/app/profile/grace.li4022/vizzes)